9oelM/png-rs/README.md

    Green: 1 byte (0 = black, 255 = green)
    Blue:  1 byte (0 = black, 255 = blue)

 There is a number of rules for this chunk.
-[Please refer to the errors related to them](#wip).
+Please refer to the errors  related to them in errors.rs.

 As we have explained above, the number of colors that an image can represent is limited.
 For example, if the image is full of reddish colors, why not store more of information about colors closer to red, instead of evenly storing information across colors.
 That's the basic idea behind a color palette.

 ## IHDR chunk